thoughtspot/thoughtspot.github.io/_end-user/search/about-geo-charts.md

 permalink: /:collection/:path.html
 ---
 Geo charts show data on a map by location.
 They are geo area, geo bubble, and geo heatmap charts.
-And these geo charts can display six types of geographical data, depending on territory:
+These geo charts can display six types of geographical data, depending on territory:

 -   Country